Flore-Mueth/ADA_P3-jekyll/index.md

     {% include propensity_score_matching.html %}
 </div>

-The plot reveals a clear pattern: most movies in the control group (those with lower diversity scores) cluster in the lower range of box office revenue.
-In contrast, the treated group (films with higher diversity scores) is associated with higher box office revenue.
-This visual distinction suggests a potential positive relationship between cast diversity and financial success!<br>
+The plot reveals that most movies in the control group (those with lower diversity scores) cluster in the lower range of box office revenue.
+In contrast, the treated group (films with higher diversity scores) is associated with higher box office revenue.<br>
-Therefore, when focusing solely on the effect of diversity on box office success, the statistics point toward .................
+The average treatment effect (ATE) determines how the treatment (having a diverse cast) changes the outcome (box office office revenue).
+We find a value of $52 millions, this average treatment effect seems way to high.
+We have a few hypotheses to explain this very high ATE.
+Maybe the criteria we matched on were not good criteria.
+We matched on the number of countries but then it would mean that a film with countries India and Sri Lanka can be matched with a movie with countries France and United States just because they have the same number of countries.
+Maybe some other criteria could have been matched on and we overlooked then.
+Maybe matching on movie genre could have been a good idea.
+More importantly, describing the data for box office revenue we have a very high standard deviation and the data is skewed.
 {: .text-justify}

-#### Ratings
+#### <span class="criteria-icon">⭐</span> Ratings

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">
     {% include diversity_ratings.html %}